On the Spot

 The work blurs the boundaries between real and virtual, both through the on-boarding process and by tracking the virtual body to a real human that can be touched and moved.

 VR is frequently described as a natural evolution of cinema.
 ‘On The Spot’ embraces this association with a film-noir aesthetic.
-The project challenges some of the deterministic language that currently surrounds VR, such as immersion and presence, and the belief that a combination of the two can provoke empathy.
+The project challenges some of the deterministic language that currently surrounds VR, such as immersion and presence, and the belief that these can provoke empathy.

 (Co-Created with Antek Jancelewicz)